 When we use a search engine, sometimes we aren’t sure what we are searching for.
 “I’ll know it when I see it” or “It just felt right.”
 Whatever the case may be, it’s definitely not because we’re looking for something that’s fake.
 Unfortunately, as we know all too well, sometimes the appearance of authenticity can ring our bell enough make purchase.
+And then, if that purchase isn’t doesn’t live up to the way it represented itself, not only are we understandably disappointed, but we have to return to searching.

 Will the Real Butterfly Please Stand Up